CliMA/Oceananigans.jl/docs/src/numerical_implementation/boundary_conditions.md

 so for ``\boldsymbol{\nabla}\phi \big |_{\partial\Omega} = 0`` the modified predictor velocity must
 equal the corrected velocity on the boundary.

-For simple open boundary conditions such as no penitration or a straight forward prescription of a known velocity at ``t^{n+1}`` this is simple to implement as we just set the boundary condition on the predictor velocity and don't change it after the correction.
+For simple open boundary conditions such as no penetration or a straight forward prescription of a known velocity at ``t^{n+1}`` this is simple to implement as we just set the boundary condition on the predictor velocity and don't change it after the correction.
 But some open boundary methods calculate the boundary value based on the interior solution.
 As a simple example, if we wanted to